scape-tools/osbot-npc-dumper-plugin/README.md

 7. Stop the plugin to see the spawns.
 8. The spawns are located in the OSBot/Data folder.

+### Notes
+* Dump areas of npcs at once for accurate results.
+If you switch worlds and try to dump the same area again you'll get duplicate npcs because npc's have different global ids.
+* Rotation is not entirely accurate because players change the rotation of npcs by clicking on them.

 ### Format
 ```json
 [